lukasvelek/topics/README.md

     - Videos in posts

 ## Topic roles description
 Currently there are 5 roles in every topic.
+Also their abilities are written below.

 They are:

-    - Member
-        - Member is every user that has followed the topic (and does not have higher role)
+    - Member (all users without higher role)
+        - Posts
-    - VIP
+    - VIP (users that have a special status)
-        - VIP currently acts as an indication that user is better that others
+        - Post concepts
-    - Community Helper
+    - Community Helper (users that have been active members of the community)
-        - User in this role is able to do these things
-            - Create polls
+        - Polls
         - View poll list in the topic
         - Report topics
-    - Manager
+    - Manager (users that are responsible for managing topics)
         - Manage roles
     - Owner
         - Delete topics